 Select multiple graphic elements, and click the Align drop-down menu to arrange the elements in a map.
 The Align tools arrange elements vertically or horizontally to the left, right, top, or bottom.
-The elements are aligned to the pixel or edge of the farthest element in the chosen direction in the map view by default.
+The elements are aligned to the pixel or edge of the first selected element in the map view by default.
 Aligning to the middle or center aligns to the centroid of the graphic element.

 Click the Distribute drop-down menu to space selected graphic elements evenly in the chosen direction.
 You can choose from the following options:

 Evenly distribute elements between the leftmost and rightmost selected elements so there is an equal amount of space between element edges.
-If there is not enough space between the two elements for all the selected elements to fit, the distribution space is expanded so all elements fit without overlapping.
+If there is not enough space between the two elements for all the selected elements, the distribution space is expanded so all elements fit without overlapping.

 Evenly distribute elements between the topmost and bottommost selected elements so there is an equal amount of space between element edges.
-If there is not enough space between the two elements for all the selected elements to fit, the distribution space is expanded so all elements fit without overlapping.
+If there is not enough space between the two elements for all the selected elements, the distribution space is expanded so all elements fit without overlapping.